foundersandcoders/ws-software-design-js/README.md

 The app we'll eventually build is based on the StackOverflow reputation builder that you can find many incarnations of online (see [here](https://github.com/eliascodes/Reputation-Builder), [here](http://codepen.io/moorederodeo/pen/dIJbj) and [here](https://github.com/thinkful-fewd/stackerAJAX) for a few examples).
 I recommend not looking at any of these until after you finish this workshop.

-In it's current form, this is something of a mongrel workshop, and should by no means be taken as anything other than an attempt to introduce a number of important concepts.

 ## Contents
 0. [Timeline](#timeline)